kylejtobin/sda-detector/README.md

 [MIT License](LICENSE) – feel free to use this in your projects, educational materials, or as inspiration for your own architectural analysis tools.

-## 🎯 Conclusion
+## 🎯 Why SDA Detector Matters

-SDA Detector is more than just a code analyzer - it's an **educational artifact** that demonstrates advanced Python techniques while providing practical architectural insights.
+SDA Detector is more than just a code analyzer - it's a **living demonstration** of what happens when you push Python's type system to its limits.

-Whether you're learning about AST analysis, exploring type-driven development, or assessing your codebase's architectural patterns, this tool provides objective data to inform your decisions.

-**The detector holds up a mirror to your code without fogging it with opinions.** 🪞✨
+### For Architecture Enthusiasts
+The detector shows that Python can achieve the same type-driven elegance typically associated with Haskell or Rust.
+Every conditional eliminated is a step toward code that's impossible to misuse.

+### For Teams
+It provides objective metrics about your codebase's architectural patterns without prescriptive judgments.
+You decide what the patterns mean for your context.

+### For Learners
+The codebase itself is a masterclass in advanced Python techniques - AST manipulation, discriminated unions, behavioral enums, and type dispatch patterns that most Python developers never encounter.

+**The detector doesn't just analyze code for SDA patterns - it proves they work by using them itself.** 🪞✨